 1] The site ahead contains malware

 This is one of the warning messages that users see in Google Chrome.
 This message warns users when they accidentally click on a website URL that contains malware or virus.
-On such sites, there is a high risk of security.
+On such sites, there is a significant risk of security issues.
 That’s why visiting these types of websites is not recommended by Google.
-If you do so by ignoring the message, the site may install malware on your computer that may hack your computer and steal your personal information.
+If you ignore the message, the site may install malware on your computer, which could compromise your system and steal your personal information.

 Related: Top 10 Cybersecurity threats.